 Sometimes you need to go a little bit wild with your typography.
-In these cases, you can either take the easy way and choose a fancy font from some of the free font site like Dafont or Urban Fonts, or get creative and give some extra sparkle to your ordinary font, creating a typographic design which can stand by itself.
-This tutorial, discusses this later option.
+In these cases, you can either take the easy way and download some decorative fonts from Envato Elements, or get creative and give some extra sparkle to your ordinary font, creating a typographic design which can stand by itself.
+This tutorial discusses the latter option.
 Beware of the following boolean operations galore!

 Final Image Preview

 Below is the final image we will be working towards, as well as a few color variations.
 For this tutorial, I used CorelDRAW but the techniques discussed apply for most vector editing software.

 Step 1 - Type, Organize, and Choose the Font

 Find the relationships in your copy and organize the text accordingly.
 For this tutorial, I’ve chosen a calligraphic font called Old Script from dafont.com, but any script font will do.

 Step 2 - Convert to Curves and Break Apart

 To modify the font we will need curves.
 Select your text and press Command + Q (convert to curves) and then press Command + K or use the Break Apart icon form the Property Bar, to break apart the components of the font.
 Since inner parts are separate elements we need to trim them from the rest of the character.

 Step 3 - Trim Inner Parts